MarschmiLab/MarschmiLab.github.io/_pages/people.md

            <p>Cornell Undergraduate Researcher<br>
            <strong>E-mail:</strong> <a href="mailto: sg2388@cornell.edu">sg2388@cornell.edu</a> <br>
            <br>
            Sophia <em>(she/her)</em> is originally from Denver, Colorado.
 She is a cellular and molecular biology and statistics major in the College of Agriculture and Life Sciences (CALS).
+Sophia is working on a project funded by the New York State Water Resources Institute on how various nearshore enviornments in Lake Ontario impact microbial community composition and their ability to methylate mercury.
 One day, she hopes to get a PhD in quantitative genomics or cellular biology and explore the interface of wet lab and bioinformatics researcher.
 Sophia skis, hikes and is part of the cornell speech and debate team. <em>Fun fact: Sophia has elbows and six fingers that are double jointed.</em>.
 <br>
            <br>
        </p>